 Some types of graphite are better suited to certain applications than others, though they often overlap to some degree or another.
-For example, amorphous graphite is well-suited to metallurgy, pencil production, refractories, coatings, lubricants and paint production.
+For example, amorphous graphite is well-suited to metallurgy, pencil production, refractories, coatings, lubricants, and paint production.
 Flake graphite, while also used for refractories, is predominantly used for secondary steel production.
-It is sometimes also used in lubricants, powder metallurgy, pencils and coatings.
+It is sometimes also used in lubricants, powder metallurgy, pencils, and coatings.
 Crystalline graphite is mostly used in batteries and grinding wheels, though it can also be used in lubricants and powder metallurgy.
 All forms of natural graphite are used in the production of graphite foil.
-Synthetic graphite is also used in batteries, but unlike natural graphite, is further used in aerospace applications, carbon brushes, graphite electrodes and moderator rods in nuclear power plants.
+Synthetic graphite is also used in batteries, but, unlike natural graphite, it is further used in aerospace applications, carbon brushes, graphite electrodes, and moderator rods in nuclear power plants.